Skip to content

 What it enables

-• Within a tenant, tenant admins are generally able to perform tenant admin actions, except where an operation is explicitly restricted to system admins or to an elevated admin scope.
+• Within a tenant, Tenant Administrators are generally able to perform tenant admin actions, except where an operation is explicitly restricted to Super Administrators or to an elevated admin scope.

-• Tenant admins are also used in cross-tenant authorization via “trusted tenants” delegation (see below).
+• Tenant Administrators are also used in cross-tenant authorization via "trusted tenants" delegation (see below).

 What it means

-• “Scoped admins” are users who are not necessarily system admins, but have elevated permissions via ADMIN_SCOPE.* scopes (checked with userAuthorization.checkUserHasScope(...)).
+• "Delegated Admins" are users who are not Super Administrators, but have elevated permissions via admin::* scopes.

 How it is determined